On the flat cohomology of binary norm forms: Abstract

 \section{Abstract}

-Given a quadratic number field $k=\Q(\sqrt{d})$ with narrow class number $h_d^+$ and discriminant $\Delta_k$, let $\Od$ be the orthogonal $\Z$-group of the associated norm form $q_d$.
-In this paper we describe the structure of the pointed set $H^1_\fl(\Z,\Od)$, which classifies quadratic forms isomorphic (properly or improperly) to $q_d$ in the flat topology, and express its cardinality in terms of $h_d^+$ and $h_{-d}^+$.
-Using this cohomological language we extend the classical result of Gauss that the composition of any form of discriminant $\Delta_k$ with itself belongs to the principal genus.
+Let $\CO$ be an order of index $m$ in the maximal order of a quadratic number field $k=\Q(\sqrt{d})$.
+Let $\Ob_{d,m}$ be the orthogonal $\Z$-group of the associated norm form $q_{d,m}$.
+We describe the structure of the pointed set $H^1_\fl(\Z,\Ob_{d,m})$, which classifies quadratic forms isomorphic (properly or improperly) to $q_d$ in the flat topology.
+Gauss classified quadratic forms of fundamental discriminant and showed that the composition of any binary $\Z$-form of discriminant $\Dl_k$ with itself belongs to the principal genus.
+Using cohomological language, we extend these results to forms of certain non-fundamental discriminants.

 {}

 \markright{Flat cohomology of binary norm forms}